cosmos/cosmos/WHITEPAPER.md

 contributed considerably to research and adoption of PoS blockchains, particularly those known as "delegated" PoS.
-In BitShares, stake holders elect "witnesses", responsible for ordering and committing transactions, and "delegates", responsible for co-ordinating software updates and parameter changes.
+In BitShares, stake holders elect "witnesses", responsible for ordering and committing transactions, and "delegates", responsible for coordinating software updates and parameter changes.
 Though BitShares achieves high performance (100k tx/s, 1s latency) in ideal conditions, it is subject to double spend attacks by malicious witnesses which fork the blockchain without suffering an explicit economic punishment -- it suffers from the "nothing-at-stake" problem.
 BitShares attempts to mitigate the problem by allowing transactions to refer to recent block-hashes.
-Additionally, stakeholders can remove or replace misbehaving witnesses on a daily basis, though this does nothing to explicitly punish a double-spend attack that was successful.
+Additionally, stakeholders can remove or replace misbehaving witnesses on a daily basis, though this does nothing to explicitly punish successful double-spend attacks.

 #### Stellar

 Building on an approach pioneered by Ripple, Stellar [\[13\]][13] refined a model of Federated Byzantine Agreement wherein the processes participating in consensus do not constitute a fixed and globally known set.
-Rather, each process node curates one or more "quorum slices" each constituting a set of trusted processes.
-A "quorum" in Stellar is defined to be a set of nodes that contain (is a superset of) at least one quorum slice for each node in the set, such that agreement can be reached.
+Rather, each process node curates one or more "quorum slices", each constituting a set of trusted processes.
+A "quorum" in Stellar is defined to be a set of nodes that contain at least one quorum slice for each node in the set, such that agreement can be reached.

 The security of the Stellar mechanism relies on the assumption that the intersection of *any* two quorums is non-empty, while the availability of a node